 The plan is still to do a few modifications when we get to Sydney but the more miles we travel in it the more perfect we realise it is.

 One of our initial concerns was that we wouldn’t be able to unhook and go exploring – as you can with a car/caravan set up – but this has been absolutely no issue for us.
 We have found that once we arrive somewhere we are keen to look around on foot or bike (another Gumtree bargain found was our box trailer that carries all non daily essentials such as bikes and kites and nail polish!) – also when we do drive somewhere we have our own picnic area, change room, nap station all ready to go – and it’s impossible to forget some essential at home as it all travels with us!

 Everything happens for a reason and we are so happy with our new home it makes the dramas of our search all seem worth it.
 Some things are just meant to be – and the appearance of a double rainbow as we pulled up outside our house on the day we brought the bus home topped the day off perfectly!

-So that’s how we found our new home – we’ve made a few changes to the outside of the bus thanks to the Design Lab in Cairns who we will be featuring on the site shortly – watch this space!
+So that’s how we found our new home – we’ve made a few changes to the outside of the bus thanks to the Design Lab in Cairns who did a great job on our decals!